LeslieDancey/fme-server-FULL/automated_data_processing.md

 **10. Publish the Workspace (Step 1)**

 Start to publish the workspace to FME Server.
 As usual use the same connection parameters and select the Training repository.

 Uncheck the Upload Data Files checkbox to ensure that no files will be uploaded to the repository and click OK and Next.

+**11. Publish the Workspace (Step 2)**

+In the Services dialog check the Notification Service.
+Open the Service Properties dialog and choose the Topic NewData that was created earlier.

+Make sure the Notification Reader is set to your NewFile[TEXTLINE] Reader only.

+In the same Edit Service Properties dialog expand the Notify on Job Completion settings and set Topics to Publish (Success) to the sendemail topic created in a previous exercise.

+The Notification Writer should be set to your Email[TEXTLINE] writer.

+Leave Topics to Publish (Failure) blank, but notice this is where you could handle a failure in the workspace if you needed to.

+Click OK and Publish to complete the wizard.

+**12. Add some New Data**

+Use the Web User interface to add a new orthophoto file to the Resources folder.

+To do so, click the Manage Menu > Resources and expand the Data > Orthophotos folder.
+Browse to the folder C:\FMEData2015\Data\Orthophotos and select another GeoTIFF file for upload, for example 08-09-PQ.tif

+After a few minutes you should receive an email with the resampled image attached.

+**Congratulations!** You have created a solution that automatically processes new data files and alerts users to their presence through an email notification.